U2 Window AC

 Project Context

-Midea’s U-shaped window AC is an iconic product known for its window saving U shape that allowed user to open the window while the unit is installed.
-As Midea transitions from a predominantly OEM brand to a stronger OBM presence in the U.S. market, U2 plays a critical role in elevating Midea’s brand perception.
-Positioned as a premium offering, U2 is designed to replace U1 at the high end of the portfolio, graduating U1 an entry-level product.
+Midea’s U-shaped window AC is an iconic product known for its window saving U shape that allowed users to open the window while the unit is installed.
+As Midea transitions from a predominantly OEM brand to a stronger OBM presence in the U.S. market, U2 plays a critical role in elevating Midea’s brand perception through superior performance and more premium user experience.
+It is positioned to replace U1 at the high end of the portfolio, graduating U1 an entry-level product.

 Design Objective